With over 40 years of experience, we understand the demands of the exam, and what each school is looking for.

 Why is this so important for school entrance candidates?

-As a parent with a child sitting the 11+, it is important to understand several facts about CEM.
+As a parent with a child sitting school entrance, it is important to understand several facts about CEM.
 Firstly, that CEM provide the entrance tests for over 70% of private schools in England.
 Secondly, that although each school requests that their tests are individualised, all CEM assessments do share attributes which can be practised and improved.

 From our experience of working with children sitting entrance exams for over 40 years, we believe that children facing a CEM test need to develop particularly strong English skills including, comprehension, vocabulary, and spelling.
 CEM verbal reasoning is very different to GL and success is dependent on children having a much more wide-ranging vocabulary.